 Wailula Falls, Hawaii

-I originally avoided this photo until I took a second look the Wailula Falls.
+[quote name=”TLC”]”Don’t go chasing waterfalls”.[/quote] I originally avoided this photo until I took a second look the Wailula Falls.
 These beautiful falls are approximately 140 feet (43m) tall and plunge into shallow waters (30ft/9m).
 They are located on the island of Maui on the Road to Hana, more specifically Mile Marker 45.
-It was a long day on the trails, we where exhausted so I only took a couple shots of these falls.
-There is a bridge we stopped just beyond.
+It was a… Continue reading Wailula Falls, Hawaii